 There is no secret ingredient to a good marriage.
 It is a combination of factors and each couple is different.
 It was interesting to hear David Beckham talking about his marriage to Victoria last week.
 He acknowledged that it was hard work, but worth it.

 What makes a marriage work?

-Family law specialists perhaps see more than most the bad things that affect marriages.
+Divorce solicitors perhaps see more than most the bad things that affect marriages.
 This means they can give some insight into common things that are missing from those marriages that breakdown.
 So, we asked our team of family lawyers what things make a marriage work and pulled together some of the insights.

 Communication – the ability to communicate, and the willingness to do so, came through very loud and clear.
 Without this, there is no hope!